NOAA-ORR-ERD/PyGnome/py_gnome/documentation/sphinx_docs/reference.rst

 Basic Structure
 -------------------

-There are a handlful of core base classes you need to use PyGnome for anything
+There are a handful of core base classes you need to use PyGnome for anything
 useful:

 a model:
-   This is the main class that keeps track of all the pieces, runs the loop through time, etc. The code comes with a full-featured version -- you may want a simpler one if you aren't doing a full-on oil spill model.
+   This is the main class that contains objects used to model trajectory and weathering processes.
+It runs the loop through time, etc.
+   The code comes with a full-featured version -- you may want a simpler one if you aren't doing a full-on oil spill model.

 movers: